alfnielsen/redux-saga-area/README.md

 It recommended to always use `produce` instead of `reducer`.
 The `produce` uses [immer](https://github.com/immerjs/immer) to ensure immutable state,

-Using `reducer` will creates a normal redux reduce, and you need to ensure immutable state your self.
+Using `reducer` will creates a normal redux reducer, and you need to ensure immutable state yourself.

 You can still use `reducer` for the rare cases, where optimized reducer's are needed.

 ## Debug your producer

-The produce functionality from [immer](https://github.com/immerjs/immer) creates a Proxy object, and you will not be able to console.log(draft) you draft state.
+The _produce_ functionality from [immer](https://github.com/immerjs/immer) creates a Proxy object, and you will not be able to console.log(draft) you draft state.

 In this case you can change the 'produce' to 'reducer' to create a normal reducer.